What is Azure AD entitlement management?

 Using this feature requires an Azure AD Premium P2 license.
 To find the right license for your requirements, see Comparing generally available features of the Free, Basic, and Premium editions.

-Specialized clouds, such as Azure Government, Azure Germany, and Azure China 21Vianet, are not currently available for use in this preview.
+Specialized clouds, such as Azure Government, Azure Germany, and Azure China 21Vianet, are not currently available for use.

-For information about how to assign licenses to your users, see Assign or remove licenses using the Azure Active Directory portal.
+For more information about licenses, see Assign or remove licenses using the Azure Active Directory portal.

 Here are some example license scenarios to help you determine the number of licenses you must have.